Managing Connections using the Java SDK with Couchbase Server

 _couchbase._tcp.example.com.
 3600 IN SRV 0 0 0 node1.example.com. _couchbase._tcp.example.com.
 3600 IN SRV 0 0 0 node2.example.com. _couchbase._tcp.example.com.
 3600 IN SRV 0 0 0 node3.example.com.

 |The ordering, priorities, ports and weighting are completely ignored and should not be set on the records to avoid ambiguities.|

 If you plan to use secure connections, you use

 _couchbases._tcp.example.com.
 3600 IN SRV 0 0 0 node1.example.com. _couchbases._tcp.example.com.
 3600 IN SRV 0 0 0 node2.example.com. _couchbases._tcp.example.com.
 3600 IN SRV 0 0 0 node3.example.com.

-In order to make the SDK actually use the SRV records, you need to enable DNS SRV on the environment and pass in the host name from your records (here
+Now you need to enable DNS SRV on the environment and pass in the host name from your records (here

 CouchbaseEnvironment env = DefaultCouchbaseEnvironment .builder() .dnsSrvEnabled(true) .build(); Cluster cluster = CouchbaseCluster.create(env, "example.com");

 If the DNS SRV records could not be loaded properly you’ll get the exception logged and the given host name will be used as a A record lookup.

 WARNING: DNS SRV lookup failed, proceeding with normal bootstrap. javax.naming.NameNotFoundException: DNS name not found [response code 3]; remaining name '_couchbase._tcp.example.com' at com.sun.jndi.dns.DnsClient.checkResponseCode(DnsClient.java:651) at com.sun.jndi.dns.DnsClient.isMatchResponse(DnsClient.java:569)